mgsloan/apply-unordered/readme.md

+This repo contains two related packages:

+* `apply-unordered-mono`, which uses type family / typeclass machinery to provide type-directed function application and argument reordering.
+It is severely restricted, in that it only supports monomorphic arguments and parameters.

+* `apply-unordered`, which uses similar machinery, but also provides a GHC plugin in order to support type-directed function application on polymorphic functions.
+The plugin uses the same logic as overlapping instances for resolving which parameter each argument should be passed to.

 # apply-unordered-mono

-This package is an experiment in type family / typeclass machinery to provide type-directed function application and argument reordering.
-It is severely restricted, in that it only supports monomorphic arguments and parameters.
-This allows you to do stuff like the following:
+Example of use:

 ```haskell
 import Control.Apply.Unordered.Mono ((?), reorderArgs)